 The counterpart to this in organized religion is the Catholic Church.
 Throughout much of its history, it functioned as a sort of “federal government” of Europe.
 The Church arbitrated disputes between Christian countries, collected taxes from communities, and chivied monarchs into defending its domain, “Christendom.”

 Priestly Keepers of Knowledge

 One of the most important things ancient priests did was keep records.
 The Mayan calendars are a perfect example of this, though Egyptian priests kept records about the Nile as well.
 The Mayans considered certain days lucky and unlucky, according to the Mayan Calendar.
 It’s easy to dismiss this as mere superstition.
-However, in reality this was likely great deal closer to the way modern-day farmers have used the Farmer’s Almanac to decide when it’s safe to plant seedlings.
+However, in reality, this was likely a great deal closer to the way modern-day farmers have used the Farmer’s Almanac to decide when it’s safe to plant seedlings.
 Such knowledge aimed to prevent famine and death due to a late frost or early rainstorm.